Terrell Jennings: Professional career

 Jennings signed with the New England Patriots as an undrafted free agent in 2024.
 On August 27, 2024, Jennings was released by the Patriots as part of final roster cuts and re-signed to the practice squad the following day.
 On December 21, Jennings was signed to the 53-man active roster.
 In the 2024 season, he appeared in three games and rushed for 33 yards on 13 carries.

 On August 26, 2025, Jennings was released by the Patriots as part of final roster cuts and re-signed to the practice squad the following day.
 On October 29, Jennings was signed to the 53-man active roster.
 In Week 9 against the Atlanta Falcons, Jennings scored his first NFL touchdown on a three-yard rush in the second quarter.
 He finished the game rushing for 35 yards on 11 carries and one reception for nine yards in the 24–23 win.
+Jennings was placed on injured reserve on December 13.

+On August 15, 2026, Jennings was waived by the Patriots with an injury settlement.